lordfrishetti1/Alaythia-Repository-Template/README.md

 {{ describe what is being done, the process being followed, and who is involved in the work }}

-This text is being prepared as part of the [Greek Learner Texts Project](https://greek-learner-texts.org/).

 ## Contributors

 * {{ list of people who have contributed to this repo }}